-If you are having an X-ray due to a traumatic event that caused pain and possibly a broken bone, you may experience additional pain during the X-ray.
-The test requires you to adjust your body so that clear images can be taken.
+Most X-rays are quick and painless.
+If you’re having an X-ray due to a traumatic event that caused pain and possibly a broken bone or fracture, you may experience additional pain during the X-ray.
+The test requires you to adjust your body so the technician can capture clear images.
 This may cause you discomfort.
-If you are worried, you can ask your doctor for pain medicine prior to your X-ray.
-Most X-rays are quick and painless.
-Pain medication may be required if you have a painful condition like a fracture which is being evaluated by the X ray.
+If you’re worried, you can ask your doctor for pain medicine prior to your X-ray.

-Depending on the area under review, you may want to wear loose, comfortable clothing that you can easily move around in.
-You may also be asked to change into a hospital gown for the test.
-Lead aprons will be used to protect the reproductive organs.
+Depending on the area under review, you may want to wear loose, comfortable clothing so that it’s easy to move around.
+You may need to change into a hospital gown for the test.
+You’ll wear a lead apron to protect your reproductive organs.

-You will be instructed to remove any jewelry, eyeglasses, piercing, or other metallic items from your body before the X-ray is taken.
+You’ll be asked to take off any jewelry, eyeglasses, piercing, or other metallic items from your body before the X-ray.
 You should always tell your doctor if you have any metal implants from prior surgeries, such as a heart valve or pacemaker.

-In some instances, your doctor may have chosen to take an X-ray because you have metal implanted in your body.
-Other scans, such as an MRI, can be risky for those with metal implants.
+In some instances, your doctor may have chosen to order an X-ray because you have metal implanted in your body.
+Other scans, such as an MRI, can be risky for people with metal implants.

 Skeletal X-rays are performed in a hospital’s radiology department or a clinic that specializes in diagnostic procedures.
-Once you are fully prepared, an X-ray technician—called a radiologist—will tell you how he or she needs you to be positioned in order to get the right view.
+An X-ray technician will ask you to get in a certain position in order to get the right view.

 The technician will most likely need you to lie, sit, or stand in several different positions during the test.
-Some images may be taken while you stand in front of a specialized plate that contains X-ray film or sensors.
+For some images, you may need to stand in front of a specialized plate that contains X-ray film or sensors.

 Depending on the area under review, the technician will move a large camera connected to a steel arm over your body.
 This can capture the X-ray images of your bones using film or sensors held in the table.

-While the images are being taken, you will have to hold your breath and remain still.
+While the images are being taken, you’ll have to hold your breath and remain still.
 This provides the clearest images possible.

-The test is finished as soon as your radiologist is satisfied with the images gathered.
+The test is finished as soon as your X-ray technician and radiologist are satisfied with the images gathered.